 Students have been provided with their passwords and received instructions on how to use ClassCharts and Office 365.
-If any family has forgotten or needs further advice around using both these resources, please contact the school via email@example.com.
+If any family has forgotten or needs further advice around using both these programs, please contact the school via firstname.lastname@example.org.

 We have an expectation that work will be:

 - Communicated in an effective way – via ClassCharts and, where appropriate, Office 365;

 - Appropriate and relevant to student needs;